adobe/reactor-developer-docs/api/guides/delegate_descriptor_ids.md

 For example, to create an event rule component that is based on a `click` event in an extension package `example-package`, the rule component would use the following `delegate_descriptor_id` value: `example-package::events::click`.

-See the guide on [creating a rule component in the API](/api/reference/1.0/rule_components/create/) for more information on the payload attributes required to define a rule component.
+See the guide on [creating a rule component in the API](/api/reference/1.0/rule_components/create/) for more information.

 ## Data elements